 In this article we will talk about Column Settings in WPBakery Page Builder.
 We will give detailed information about the responsive options available in column settings.
 For more information about WPBakery Page Builder click here.

 You can add columns for the Row and Page Section shortcodes in WPBakery Page Builder.
-The width of the columns can be set proportionally by small chunks adding up to 12 count.
-Each Column then has separate options available which you can use to fine tune different aspects of it.
+The width of the columns can be set proportionally by small chunks adding up to 12 count. (to find out more about why 12 columns, please check this out) Each Column then has separate options available which you can use to fine tune different aspects of it.
 You will need to click on the Pencil icon for the specific column you want to change.
 The following is a detailed breakdown of each option for columns in WPBakery Page Builder.

 Use this option to set the color of the surrounding border for this particular column.